-Perfect Female Trapezius: Exercise Motivation and Inspiration
+Trap Workouts: Exercise Motivation and Inspiration

 A strong back has many benefits.
 A strong back helps support your spine in its proper position and increases your flexibility and range of motion.
 Frequent exercise, especially back-specific exercises, is integral in preventing back injury and pain.
 Just 15 minutes three times a week can make all the difference.

 The trapezius muscle is one of the large muscles that make up the upper and middle back.
 It extends all the way from the occipital bone of your skull down to your lower thoracic vertebrae and your scapula (shoulder blade).
 Its main function is to move the shoulder blades and support your arms.

 A strong trapezius muscle will improve your posture, reduce back pain, and help you in everyday movements and sports.
 Plus, a nicely defined trapezius muscle looks great in backless dresses and tank tops.